 [Section 44A inserted by No. 25 of 2005 s.
 65.]

 44B.
-Taking of interest or easement for purposes of licence
+Easement etc. for purpose of licence, taking

 (1) For the purpose of enabling a licensee to provide any water service as authorised by a licence, an interest in land or easement over land may be taken under Part 9 of the Land Administration Act 1997 as if for a public work within the meaning of that Act.